harveersmotoe-commits/KEEB-_1.0/readme.md

   After doing this solder all the switches to the pcb and then follow with the Raspberry Pi Pico and resistors (Photo coming soon of where to put what)

-  NOTE: FOR UNDERGLOW MAKE SURE YOU ORDER THE RIGHT PCB (ONE HAS NO SUPPORT)
+  NOTE: FOR UNDERGLOW MAKE SURE YOU ORDER THE RIGHT PCB (ONE HAS NO SUPPORT) AND USE CLEAR FILAMENT FOR THE BOTTOM SHELL IF USING UNDERGLOW

   *If you have the PCB WHICH HAS UNDERGLOW SUPPORT MAKE SuRE YOU SOLDIER THE LEDS TO THE BOTTOM

-  Then grab your 3d printed materials and use the screws to tighten the pcb to the
+  Then grab your 3d printed materials and use the screws to tighten the pcb to the bottom shell

+  Use the magnets and add them onto both the bottom and top shell pieces.